cawilchesp/SimpleVehicleDetTrack/README.md

 Simple Vehicle Detection and Tracking an application for videos of urban traffic, employing YOLO v2 implemented in OpenCV and a custom tracker algorithm.

-Copyright (c) 2018 Carlos Wilches, Julian Quiroga
+Copyright ©️ 2018 Carlos Wilches, Julian Quiroga

 Pontificia Universidad Javeriana, Bogotá Colombia